-The spark plugs are threaded into spark plug holes in the aluminum head (which is made of aluminum).
+The cylinder head, in which the spark plugs are threaded into, is made of aluminum.
 If the engine is hot, the cylinder head will be hot too and this increases the risk of stripping the spark plug holes (if the spark plugs are removed with the engine hot).

 Stripping the spark plug holes is a very common problem that can be easily avoided by removing and replacing the spark plugs with a cold engine.

 TIP 2: Check the spark plug gap with a spark plug gapper before installing the spark plugs.